naurril/naurril.github.com/posts/tf-notes.md

         - get thread pool
         - get executors (DirectSession::GetOrCreateExecutors)
             - CreateGraphs (DirectSession::CreateGraphs)
+              - execution_state->BuildGraph (SimpleGraphExecutionState::BuildGraph)<br>
+                graph is stored in execution_state.
+                - OptimizeGraph
+                - RewriteGraphForExecution<br>
+                (mainly for control flow?)

               - Partition the graph across devices.
+                - build memory device type info for each node (graph_partition.cc)<br>
+                    memories are classified as device memory and host memory. device type is just a string, cpu or gpu or empty. device type is parsed from assigned device full name.

+                    Q: when is device assigned to each node?

+                    stateful node's placement can't be changed once placed.
+If execution_state's placement has no conflict with direct_session's,

+                -
             - optimize graph

             direct session maintains a <key, executor> map, the key is a string, contains inputs